hello30190f/OneNoteAlternative/firstPrototype/note/backendDataServer/settings.md

 ### isStandalone (boolean)
  Specify how the notetaking system work.
-- true  -> this dataserver is a local server listen to localhost.
+- true  -> this dataserver is a local server working alone. (disable cache function)
-- false -> this dataserver is a remote server listen to [ip:port].
+- false -> this dataserver is a local server working with remote dataservers. (enable cache function)

 ### NotebookRootFolder (\<string>[])
  Specify where notebooks are stored.
 Currently only single folder can be Specified.
 If you add another folders, those will be ignored.